mosessky/STA250_W2014/hw3/readme.md

 I use train.csv as training data and test.csv as test dataset to compare different algorithms' performance.

-precise_predictions.txt: this is the prediction results on test dataset by zzgmuntz en_precise_predictions.txt: this is the prediction results on test dataset by
+precise_predictions.txt: this is the prediction results on test dataset by zzgmuntz

+en_precise_predictions.txt: this is the prediction results on test dataset by

 Initial Draft
 -------------------------------------------------

-Now, I test an round of initial algorithms (LinearSVM, BernoulliNB, MultinomialNB, NearestCentroid, SGDClassifier, SGDClassifier, L1LinearSVC, PassiveAggressiveClassifier, Perceptron).
+Now, I test several initial algorithms (LinearSVM, BernoulliNB, MultinomialNB, NearestCentroid, SGDClassifier, SGDClassifier, L1LinearSVC, PassiveAggressiveClassifier, Perceptron).

 The performance score is based on F scores (balanced result among accuracy and recall).